alttch/eva3/doc/tutorial/tut_lm.rst

 The macro requires 3 :doc:`rules</lm/decision_matrix>`:

-The first one will match if the temperature is above or equal to 25 degees and activates the delayed start timer:
+The first one will match if the temperature is above or equal to 25 degrees and activates the delayed start timer:

 .. code-block:: bash

     lm-rules add -E -y -x value --type sensor --group env --item temp1 --ge 25 --initial any -m vi_control -a "1 event"

-The second one will match if the temperature is below 25 degrees and switch the ventilation off (if it's allowed):
+The second one will match if the temperature is below 25 degrees and switches the ventilation off (if it's allowed):

 .. code-block:: bash